Globe Life: History

-In 2006, TMK began moving its headquarters from Birmingham, AL to McKinney, TX.
+In 2006, Torchmark began moving its headquarters from Birmingham, Alabama to McKinney, Texas.

-In 2010, TMK sold United Investors Life Insurance Company (UIL) to Protective Life Corporation.
+In 2010, Torchmark sold United Investors Life Insurance Company to Protective Life Corporation.

-In 2012, TMK acquired Family Heritage Life Insurance Company of America (FHL).
+In 2012, TMK acquired Family Heritage Life Insurance Company of America.
 It was renamed Globe Life Family Heritage Division in 2019.

-On February 5, 2014, Torchmark's subsidiary Globe Life purchased the naming rights of Globe Life Park in Arlington, formerly Rangers Ballpark in Arlington, the home of Major League Baseball's Texas Rangers Baseball Club located in Arlington, TX.
+On February 5, 2014, Torchmark's subsidiary Globe Life purchased the naming rights of Globe Life Park in Arlington, formerly Rangers Ballpark in Arlington, the home of Major League Baseball's Texas Rangers Baseball Club located in Arlington, Texas.
 The naming rights were eventually transferred to Globe Life Field, the Rangers' new home park, alongside extending the naming rights through 2048.